apankrat/notes/fast-case-conversion/README.md

 ### Randomized shuffling

 In addition to "educated guesses" we can also try something as enlightened as randomized shuffling.
-This runs around 10x slower than the permutation search and in an overnight test it didn't manage to improve upon the heuristic solutions.
+Alas in an overnight test it didn't manage to improve upon the heuristic solutions for any of the block sizes.
 So there's that.

 ### The results